 Marketing Certifications will have lesser Value

-I did cover a lot of such online courses, I can safely say that most of them try to teach you the product functionalities and questions are framed accordingly.
-This trend shall continue unless regulatory bodies put a check and define those qualifications, the very nature of digital being dynamic will have challenges to be defined though!
+I did cover a lot of such online courses, and I can safely say that most of them try to teach you the product functionalities and that the questions are framed accordingly.
+This trend shall continue unless regulatory bodies check and define those qualifications; however, the very nature of digital being dynamic will have challenges to be defined!

 Look at the people fighting on PPC for the keyword “digital marketing courses list” for instance as here.

 Social Media would strongly influence the global Politics

-The content removal requests have also seen a spike since 2009 at Google, whilst reasons cited could be multiple among governments, there could be hidden political interest as well.
+The content removal requests have also seen a spike since 2009 in Google; whilst reasons cited could be multiple among governments, there could be hidden political interests as well.